SasaKaranovic/OpenFanUnraidService/README.md

     {
       "Name": "SomeOtherProfile",
-      "TempSource": "disk1",    // Which sensor (disk temperature) to use for fan curve "UsePWM": false,    // Which sensor (disk temperature) to use for fan curve "Points": [
+      "TempSource": "disk1",    // Which sensor (disk temperature) to use for fan curve "UsePWM": false,    // true means values in points are RPM "CurveType": "linear",    // Interpolate between two points (ie temperature is 15C, the fan will be at 750 RPM) "Points": [
-          "0,1000",    // At 0C and above (to the next point, if exists) fan should be at 1000 RPM (or %PWM if UsePWM is true)
+          "0,500",    // At 0C and above (to the next point, if exists) fan should be at 1000 RPM (or %PWM if UsePWM is true) "30,1000",  // At 30C and above (to the next point, if exists) fan should be at 1000 RPM (or %PWM if UsePWM is true)
-          "45,1200"   // At 45C and above (to the next point, if exists) fan should be at 1200 RPM (or %PWM if UsePWM is true)
+          "45,1500"   // At 45C and above (to the next point, if exists) fan should be at 1200 RPM (or %PWM if UsePWM is true)
       ]
     },
     {